 Getting an accurate diagnosis as soon as possible is the first step to treating RA effectively.
 A doctor with specialized training in treating arthritis (called a rheumatologist) is the best person to make a correct diagnosis, using medical history, a physical examination and lab tests.

-Kroger Specialty Pharmacy sets a clear path to caring, compassionate RA therapy management and support.
+Kroger Specialty Pharmacy's total life care programs set a clear path to caring, compassionate rheumatology therapy management and support.

-We are able to provide RA patients, providers and partners with the necessary coordination of care vital to achieving successful treatment outcomes.
-By utilizing our expert patient care team comprised of Doctors of Pharmacy, registered pharmacists and nurses, reimbursement specialists and dedicated Patient Care Coordinators (PCCs), we are able to offer each and every patient and partner with high-quality, personalized care, ongoing patient evaluation and clinical support including frequent patient follow-up and continual education about their RA treatment.
+We are here to provide patients, providers and partners with the necessary coordination of care vital to achieving successful treatment outcomes.
+By utilizing our expert patient care team comprised of Doctors of Pharmacy, registered pharmacists and nurses, reimbursement specialists and dedicated Patient Care Coordinators (PCCs), we are able to offer each and every patient and partner with high-quality, personalized care, ongoing patient evaluation and clinical support including frequent patient follow-up and continual education about their rheumatology treatment.